-Below is the video about Martinique but to get a more in-depth story about our stay and my overall rating for Martinique, please read the article below the video.
+Watch the video about Martinique below but to get a more in-depth story about our stay and the overall rating for Martinique, please read the article below the video.
+Discover why we didn’t fall in love with the country and in the end, I’ll provide you with another article that paints Martinique in a much different light.

 Once our anchor was down I had a massive mess to clean up!